TobyLobster/StarshipCommand2022/README.md

 * And to both for useful feedback and play testing.
 * Thanks to Level 7 for the excellent [disassembly](http://www.level7.org.uk/miscellany/starship-command-disassembly.txt) that started this.
 * Thanks to [0xC0DE](https://twitter.com/0xC0DE6502) for making the required changes for the Electron.
+* Thanks to Tom (hexwab) for extensive optimizations, features and bug fixes.